Rarandoi Veduka Chudham

+The music is composed by Devi Sri Prasad, while cinematography is done by N. Vishweshwar and editing by Gautham Raju.
+The film received positive reviews and with a collection over ₹50 crore, it was termed a box office success.

 Plot

-The story begins in a village as a tale of three best friends: Krishna (Jagapathi Babu), Adinarayana (Sampath Raj), and Prabhakar (Irshad).
-Adi has a huge family, and one day, his elder sister Priya (Priya) gets engaged.
-Ten days before her wedding, she elopes, leaving behind a letter that she has loved another man and has gone to live with him.
-Due to some misunderstanding, Krishna is suspected, and the friendship turns into enmity.
-The story moves forward 25 years, with Bhrahmaramba (Rakul Preet Singh), the innocent and heavily pampered only daughter of Adi, who has little to no exposure to the outside world.
+The film begins in a village following 3 best friends: Krishna, Adinarayana, and Prabhakar.
+Adi has a huge family, and one day, his elder sister Priya gets engaged.
+Ten days before her wedding she elopes.
+Due to a misunderstanding, Krishna is suspected, and the friendship turns into enmity.
+25 years later, with Bhrahmaramba, the innocent and heavily pampered only daughter of Adi, who has little to no exposure to the outside world.
 She dreams of marrying a man who has the qualities of a prince, as said by her grandmother.
-Shiva (Naga Chaitanya), the son of Krishna, meets Bhrahmaramba in his brother Kishore's (Vennela Kishore) marriage with Bhramarambha's friend and falls in love with her at first sight.
+Shiva, the son of Krishna, meets Bhrahmaramba in his brother Kishore's marriage with Bhramarambha's friend and falls in love with her at first sight.
 After playful encounters, they separate ways.
 Bhramarambha eventually comes to Vizag, Shiva's hometown, for her studies.
 She quickly finds out that Shiva lives in Vizag, and they spend a lot of time together, with her sharing everything with him.
 She tells him that she is not interested in a relationship with him.
-Shiva loves her, but in fear of rejection, does not reveal his love.
-Later they get into an argument, with Shiva revealing his love for her and being frustrated with her not having a clarity on her life and that she keeps waiting for a prince and does not realize what she has.
-Bhramarambha furiously returns home and accepts a marriage proposal by her cousin out of anger.
+Shiva loves her but, fearing rejection, does not admit his feelings.
+Later, they get into an argument in which Shiva reveals both his love for her and his frustration with her insistence on waiting for a prince while not realizing what she already has.
+Bhramarambha furiously returns home and accepts a marriage proposal from her cousin out of anger.
 The rest of the story is about how Shiva finally makes Brahmaramba realize him as her prince and resolves disputes between both families.